jbbremnes/BQNet.jl/README.md

 #  BQNet
 BQNet.jl is a Julia package for distributional regression using Bernstein quantile networks (BQN).
 That is,
 * the conditional distribution is specified by its quantile function and assumed to be a [Bernstein polynomial](https://en.wikipedia.org/wiki/Bernstein_polynomial) of a certain degree
-* its distribution parameters, the coefficients of the Bernstein polynomial, are linked to the input variables/covariates by a neural network
+* its distribution parameters, the coefficients of the Bernstein polynomial, are linked to the input feature variables by a neural network
 * the model parameters, the weights and biases of the network, are estimated by optimising a composite quantile loss function.

 The package is based on [Flux](https://fluxml.ai/).